Pine Point Formation

-The Pine Point Formation is a stratigraphical unit of Givetian age in the Western Canadian Sedimentary Basin.
+The Pine Point Formation is a stratigraphic unit of Givetian age in the Western Canadian Sedimentary Basin.

 It takes the name from Pine Point, a promontory (and former townsite) on the south shore of the Great Slave Lake, west of Fort Resolution, and was first described in outcrop on the shore of the lake between Pine Point and Fort Resolution by A.E.
 Cameron in 1918.

 Lithology

 The Pine Point Formation is composed of bituminous limestone and calcareous shale.

 Distribution

 The Pine Point Formation reaches a thickness of up to 115 m in its type locality on the shore of the Great Slave Lake.

 Relationship to other units

 The Pine Point Formation is overlain by the Presqu'ile Formation and Sulphur Point Formation; It conformably overlays the Chinchaga Formation and Fitzgerald Formation.

 It is equivalent to Muskeg Formation in northern Alberta, the Dunedin Formation in British Columbia and the upper Nahanni Formation in western Northwest Territories.